- Core Argument

 - The Shift: From functional silos to end-to-end value streams.

 - The Engineering View: We optimize for Cycle Time (start-to-finish speed) rather than Resource Utilization (keeping people busy).
+A server at 100% CPU isn't performing well — it's a bottleneck.
+The same principle applies to teams.

 2. People